 In December 2011, we entered into a collaborative research and license agreement with Genentech and its affiliate, F. Hoffmann-La Roche Ltd, or Roche, to discover and develop selective oral inhibitors of Nav1.7 for the treatment of pain.
-Based on our discovery of Nav1.7 deficiency underlying the human disorder, CIP, we believe that Nav1.7 is a highly-validated target for the treatment of pain.
+Based on our discovery of Nav1.7 deficiency underlying CIP, we believe that Nav1.7 is a highly-validated target for the treatment of pain.
 Our Genentech collaboration is focused on discovering and developing selective oral Nav1.7 inhibitors, which is in contrast to our Teva partnership that is focused on developing a topical drug that targets a number of different sodium channels, including Nav1.7.
-The first small-molecule preclinical product candidate that was selected for development under our collaboration is GDC-0276.
-Genentech anticipates filing an IND application possibly as soon as the second half of 2014 to initiate a Phase 1 clinical trial of GDC-0276.
-Under the terms of the agreement, Genentech paid us an upfront fee of \$10.0 million and a \$5.0 million milestone payment for the selection of GDC-0276 for development.
-We are also eligible to receive pre-commercial and commercial milestone payments with respect to the licensed products totaling up to an additional \$621.0 million, comprised of up to \$53.5 million in preclinical and clinical milestone payments, up to \$387.5 million in regulatory milestone payments, and up to \$180.0 million in sales-based milestone payments for multiple products and indications.
+The first small molecule, pre-clinical product candidate that was selected for development under our collaboration is GDC-0276.
+In August 2014, Genentech received approval from Health Canada to initiate a Phase 1 clinical trial for GDC-0276.

+Under the terms of the agreement, Genentech paid us an upfront fee of \$10.0 million, a \$5.0 million milestone payment for the selection of GDC-0276 for development and an \$8.0 million milestone payment was earned upon the approval by Health Canada of the Clinical Trial Application, or CTA, for GDC-0276.
+We are also eligible to receive pre-commercial and commercial milestone payments with respect to the licensed products totaling up to an additional \$613.0 million, comprised of up to \$45.5 million in pre-clinical and clinical milestone payments, up to \$387.5 million in regulatory milestone payments, and up to \$180.0 million in sales-based milestone payments for multiple products and indications.
 In addition, we are also eligible to receive royalties based on net sales of the licensed products, which range from a mid single-digit percentage to ten percent for small-molecule inhibitors for the timeframe that such products are covered by the licensed patents and a low single-digit percentage thereafter, plus a low single-digit percentage for large-molecule inhibitors of Nav1.7.

-Chronic pain conditions such as severe cancer pain and neuropathic pain are generally recognized as unmet medical needs providing potential commercial opportunities for a new oral pain drug.
+Chronic pain conditions, such as severe cancer pain and neuropathic pain, are generally recognized as unmet medical needs providing potential commercial opportunities for a new oral pain drug.
 Currently available pain drugs often have either a lack of meaningful pain relief or dose-limiting side effects for many patients.
 An orally administered selective Nav1.7 inhibitor could present a novel mechanism for the treatment of moderate to severe pain as a single agent or in combination with existing analgesics that work through different mechanisms.